Mwanjii/DataScience-And-MachineLearning/README.md

-# This is a machine learning project using python.
+# These are machine learning projects using python and its libraries.
-# The model predicts whether a person has or has not diabetes based on certain factors.